Reason 5 to leave Santo Domingo: Entertainment problems

 Not many cultural activities visible in Santo Domingo

-Museums in the city of Santo Domingo are interesting but only few of them exist.
-If you take it serious, you could probably visit all interesting AND relevant museums within one day.
+Museums in the city of Santo Domingo are interesting but only a few of them exist.
+If you take it seriously, you could probably visit all interesting AND relevant museums within one day.
 Including a tour guide.
 Apart from the museums in the Colonial Zone, that are barely interesting exhibitions or expositions.

 Lack of sports in the Dominican Republic – And Santo Domingo

 The national sport of the Dominican Republic is Baseball ⚾